Independent record label: United Kingdom

 In 2017, the UK indie market had a 23% share of the total music market.

 United States

 In 2017, the US indie market had a 34% share of the total music market.

+Notable labels

-Notable labelsThe Scouting Party Index of Independent Record Labels (1986) by Norman Schreiber included a list of over 200 independent record labels, their artists, and examples of their work.
+The Scouting Party Index of Independent Record Labels (1986) by Norman Schreiber included a list of over 200 independent record labels, their artists, and examples of their work.
 The following is a list of notable independent record companies and the creatives/founders behind the labels: